dlsc-software-consulting-gmbh/WorkbenchFX/README.md

 ![screenshot of the custom css](docs/images/custom_css_2.png)

 Note:
-- The `color-variables` still can be used in the `customTheme.css` file
+- The css color variables can still be used in the `customTheme.css` file
-- Since the styling of the workbench is superior, the `!important` tag is required when restyling the workbench
+- Since the styling of the workbench is more specific, the `!important` tag is required when styling the workbench
-- A tool like [ScenicView](http://fxexperience.com/scenic-view/) works well to determine the style classes
+- A tool like [ScenicView](http://fxexperience.com/scenic-view/) helps to determine the style classes

 # Team
 - Marco Sanfratello